kevjiang/CPSC458_Final-Project/README.md

 ## About

-Heads Up! is an bot that plays poker against you, created for Yale's Automated Descision Systems class in 2015.
+Heads Up! is an bot that plays no-limit poker against you, created for Yale's Automated Descision Systems class in 2015.

+The bot also explains it's decisions to you after each round to help you improve your game.

 Eric Ho and Pranav Maddi